mfranzke/datalist-polyfill/README.md

 Supported by Christian and Johannes.

 ## Changelog

+### Version 1.1.2 - 2017/05/14
+Further simplified the code, so that we could even skip the .matches() polyfill.
+Yeah.
+And documentation updates.

 ### Version 1.1.1 - 2017/05/10
 fixed another simple bug that lead to an incorrect index being selected - let's skip this, as it's not even the standard behaviour